 Mr. Speaker, can the minister confirm that the Nunavut Housing Corporation formally consulted with the Gjoa Haven Housing Association before making this decision?
 Thank you, Mr. Speaker.
 Speaker: Thank you.
 Minister responsible for the Nunavut Housing Corporation, the Hon.
 Ms. Nakashuk.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I also thank you for that question. (interpretation ends) I will take the member's questions as notice. (interpretation) Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question. (interpretation ends) I will take the member's question as notice. (interpretation) Thank you, Mr. Speaker.